glanyx/star-seeker/README.md

 The website is designed in a responsive way, thanks to the utilisation of Tailwind CSS throughout the application.

 I also edited the standard Layout to always include the website logo, as well as including a Footer component that always directs to the Homepage.
 All parts of the application can be reached from the Homepage.

+The API information is currently stored in the compose.yaml file.
+Of course, this is not a good implementation, however it is also not a real-world scenario where the key is predefined for everyone at one specific value.

+In terms of deployment, first a private key was generated on AWS.
+This key is needed for the Terraform deployment.
+This key is referenced by name and linked to the EC2 instance.
+Terraform can be used by using *terraform init*, followed by *terraform apply*.
+The app itself is hosted in a Docker container that sits in the EC2 instance.
+After creating a Docker build image, it is manually placed in the EC2 instance and run.